Emissions Testing in Alabama

 Updated December 2025

 Alabama does not require emissions testing for vehicle registration or renewal.
-The state has no mandatory smog check program, so drivers can register and renew vehicles without passing an emissions inspection.
-However, a voluntary free testing program exists in the Birmingham area through a partnership between Alabama Partners for Clean Air and Express Oil Change.
-This program operates in Jefferson County and Shelby County and includes a repair assistance option for vehicles that fail.
-Requirements may vary for out-of-state transfers or specialty vehicles.
-Drivers should confirm current rules with the Alabama DMV or state environmental agencies for any 2025 updates.
+The state has never had a mandatory statewide emissions inspection program, though Alabama law does allow individual cities to pass local ordinances requiring testing.
+No city has done so.
+A voluntary free testing program operates in the Birmingham metro area through Alabama Partners for Clean Air, an initiative of the Regional Planning Commission of Greater Birmingham.
+This program is available at participating Express Oil Change locations in Jefferson County and Shelby County and includes a repair assistance option for vehicles that fail.
+Drivers should confirm current rules with the Alabama Department of Revenue, Motor Vehicle Division, or the Alabama Department of Environmental Management.

 Testing Requirements